Hopf symmetry protected topological phases in the vicinity of spin orders

 $A_{\mu}$ is related to the vector potential $a_{\mu}$ of Eq.~\eqref{eq:vec-pot-a} via

 from which we see that one cannot introduce a global $U(x)$ whenever skyrmions are present (Sec.~\ref{sec:theta-quant}).
-This poses no problem for the gradient expansion since it is performed locally around a point.
-The Hopf invariant~\eqref{eq:Hopf-CS} in terms of $U$ is simply the winding number of mappings from the 3-sphere $\mathcal{S}^3$ to $\SU(2) \cong \mathcal{S}^3$:
+This poses no problem for the gradient expansion because it is performed locally around a point.
+The Hopf invariant~\eqref{eq:Hopf-CS} in terms of $U$ is simply the winding number of mappings from the spacetime 3-sphere $\mathcal{S}^3$ to $\SU(2) \cong \mathcal{S}^3$:

 Proof and further properties of $U$ are provided in App.~\ref{sec:U-properties}.